DenchiSoft/VTubeStudio/README.md

 These custom parameters you create are stored as part of the VTube Studio configuration in a file called `custom_parameters.json` in the `Config` folder, which is located in the VTube Studio `StreamingAssets` folder.

-## Delete special parameters
+## Delete custom parameters

-You can delete special parameters.
+You can delete custom parameters.
 Default parameters cannot be deleted.

 **`REQUEST`**
 ```json